Report on risks of nicotine use criticised - “It was a thumbs up”

 According to similar reports from, for example UK Public Health Agency contrary to what the Public Health Agency of Sweden claims, it is possible to scientifically establish clear differences in risk between different nicotine products.
 Since 2015, British authorities have been compiling summaries of relative health risks between smoking and vaping and refers, among other things, to biomarker studies (substances in the body that increase the risk of disease) and several randomised control trials where smokers and road users have participated in clinical settings.

-"Vaping exposes the body to far fewer harmful substances than smoking.
-Whilst not completely harmless, vaping is a much safer way to use nicotine than smoking cigarettes," the UK Public Health Agency writes in its last updated report (2022)
+“Vaping exposes the body to far fewer harmful substances than smoking.
+Vaping is not completely harmless, but it is a much safer way to use nicotine than smoking cigarettes,” says the UK Public Health Agency in its last updated report (2022)

 However, the use of snus and nicotine pouches is not currently included in the UK survey.